Matthew Atkinson: Career

 Atkinson made his film debut in The Blind Side (2009).
 He guest starred on One Tree Hill, Drop Dead Diva, and CSI: Crime Scene Investigation.
 He appeared in the short films 3 1/2 and Why You Goin' Out With My Sister?

 In 2012, Atkinson guest starred on the web series Fletcher Drive.
 He joined the cast of Hot Mess, a pilot for MTV that wasn't picked up.
 He became a regular cast member on the ABC Family series Jane by Design, playing Nick Fadden.
 After the cancellation of Jane by Design, Atkinson had a recurring role as Zach on Parenthood, playing the role from 2013 to 2015.
 He guest starred on Newsreaders in 2014.

 Atkinson was cast as Austin Travers on the CBS soap opera The Young and the Restless in March 2014.
 The role was initially recurring, but he was soon put on contract.
 His first airdate was April 17, 2014.
 The character was killed off in February 2015, but Atkinson continued to appear in flashbacks, last airing August 13, 2015.
 He guest starred on The Middle and Young & Hungry in 2015.
 He appeared in the short films Happily Ever After and All In.

 In 2016, Atkinson appeared in the Lifetime movie Inspired to Kill.
 In 2017, he starred in the TV movie Sisters of the Groom.
 Atkinson guest starred on Powerless.
 He also had a recurring role on NCIS: Los Angeles.
 Atkinson played Josh in the film Eruption: LA in 2018.

 Atkinson joined the cast of the CBS soap opera The Bold and the Beautiful as Thomas Forrester.
 His first airdate was March 14, 2019.
 The role had previously been played by Pierson Fodé, who left the show in 2018.
 Atkinson played Griff Shores in the Lifetime movie Psycho Party Planner in 2020.
-He had a recurring role on Everyone is Doing Great in 2021.
+He had a recurring role on Everyone Is Doing Great in 2021.

 Personal life

 Atkinson plays both acoustic and electric guitar.
 He has also played the saxophone, piano, xylophone, and drums, but mostly considers himself to be a guitarist.

 He has run marathons in Chicago, Big Sur, and Atlanta.

 Atkinson met actress Brytnee Ratledge at the gym and they later reconnected on social media.
 They were married in Lake Tahoe on November 8, 2023.
 In July 2024, they announced that they are expecting their first child.
+Their son was born in 2024.
+The couple announced on Instagram that they are expecting their second child, a daughter.